Introduction

 2.2.
 Adhering to Principles and Values

-Upholds ethics and values; demonstrates consistency and integrity; promotes and defends equal opportunities and diversity; encourages organisational and invididual responsibility.
+Upholds ethics and values; demonstrates consistency and integrity; promotes and defends equal opportunities and diversity; encourages organisational and individual responsibility.

 3. Interacting and Presenting